LipinVV/OnlineShopUI/README.md

-## This project is similar to the common online-shop.
+## This project is similar to the common online-shop, builded on ReactJS / React Context/ TypeScript / FireBase / Supabase / SCSS

 ## Available Scripts